 Portable breath-testing devices have been around in some form for more than 90 years—dating all the way back to biochemist Rolla Neil Harger’s “Drunkometer” in 1931—and most people have opinions on them.

 With the modern breathalyzer, for example, conventional wisdom suggests that you should never agree to submit to the test.
 But DUI/DWI attorneys say it’s more complicated than that.
-The idea that you should never take it is “a myth, like the Loch Ness Monster,” says Steven B. Epstein, of Barket Epstein Kearon Aldea & LoTurco.
+The idea that you should never take it is “a myth, like the Loch Ness Monster,” says Steven B. Epstein, of Barket Epstein Kearon Aldea & LoTurco law firm.
 “Unfortunately, it’s a myth that can hurt people.”

-Here’s why: In New York State, there are “implied consent” laws that require a driver to submit to a chemical test—a blood, breath, urine or saliva test—to determine the amount of alcohol or drugs in the driver’s body if the officer has probable cause to believe the driver is intoxicated.
-Officers use field sobriety tests to determine probably cause, and one of those is the preliminary breath test (PBT).
-Failure on the preliminary tests will lead to a chemical test, Epstein says—as does refusal to take them.
+Here’s why: In New York State, there are “implied consent” laws that require a driver to submit to a chemical test—a breath, urine, saliva or blood test—to determine the amount of alcohol or drugs in the driver’s body if the police officer has probable cause to believe the driver is intoxicated.
+Law enforcement officers use standardized field sobriety tests to determine probable cause, and one of those is the preliminary breath test (PBT).
+Failure on the preliminary tests will lead to a chemical blood alcohol content test, Epstein says—as does refusal to take them.